Danex2/subwatch/README.md

 !subs < name > | get the current subscriber count for the youtube channel

 !list | list the current channels being tracked

+## Notes & TODO
+Currently you can only add channels that have an ID in the channel URL, eventually I'll make it to where you can use an ID or channel name